robparkess/nba-sql-data-exploration/README.md

 ---

-## How to Run This Project
+### How to Run This Project
-You can run the SQL on any PostgreSQL environment:

-1. Create the `nba` schema
+1. Create the schema and tables:
+   - Run `sql/schema.sql` in a PostgreSQL environment

-2. Load the four base tables
+2. Load the data into the tables
+   - Data files are not included in this repository
+   - This project assumes the base tables are populated

-3. Run the queries in the order shown in the SQL script
+3. Run the analysis queries:
+   - Execute `sql/nba_data_exploration.sql` in order

 Tools used: